Skip to main content

 Producing externally

-• Quality issues of RTMP stream will affect all participants
+• Quality issues of RTMP stream will affect all participants.

-• Watching a video is not real time communication and not as sensitive to networking issues
+• Watching a video is not Real Time Communication and not as sensitive to networking issues.

-• Networking issues might lead to delay and buffering or reduced video quality
+• Networking issues might lead to delay and buffering or reduced video quality.

-• Plan for sufficient bandwidth for multiple people to watch from the same location
+• Plan for sufficient bandwidth for multiple people to watch from the same location.

 Learn more about network planning